TABLE OF CONTENTS

 However, it would be better to also receive training from a reputable cannabis school like the Cannabis Training University.
 You can go to your local community college first to get certified and then consider a cannabis training school after.

 Or, you could do it the other way around, depending on your schedule and your situation.
 One of the main reasons why a cannabis training school is important is that you must become familiar with the marijuana laws before you can become an accountant in the cannabis industry.
-To learn more or to enroll, go to CTU.
+To learn more or to enroll, go to Cannabis Training University.